-Registration entitles you to product support, full warranty benefits, and notice of product enhancements and upgrades, even though it doesn't necessarily mean that you will get them (Just kidding!)
+Registration entitles you to product support, full warranty benefits, and notice of product enhancements and upgrades.
 You MUST complete and return the following to validate your warranty and registration.
-Thank you again for choosing Manley gear and reading all the way through The Owner's Manual.
-(We really mean that sincerely, the bit about thanking you for choosing our gear.
-THANK YOU!!!)
+Thank you again for choosing to use Manley Laboratories.

+MODEL SERIAL No.

+SUPPLIER

+PLEASE DETACH THIS PORTION AND SEND TO MANLEY LABORATORIES

-MODEL SERIAL #
+MODEL MANLEY VOX BOX SERIAL No. MVB

 PURCHASE DATE SUPPLIER

-PLEASE DETACH THIS PORTION AND SEND IT TO MANLEY LABORATORIES

-MODEL SERIAL #

-PURCHASE DATE SUPPLIER

 NAME OF OWNER

 ADDRESS

 CITY, STATE, ZIP

-EMAIL:

 TELEPHONE NUMBER

-COMMENTS OR SUGGESTIONS?
+Comments?
+We appreciate your feedback!